 Getting to base camp with good route finding skills, one can certainly enjoy the views abound without ever leaving camp.

-I first took notice of the beautifully glaciated Entiat River Valley atop my first of the Washington highest peaks.
+I first saw the glaciated Entiat River Valley from Seven Fingered Jack, my first Bulger peak.

 Judging from the route descriptions I read online, this looked to be another trip full of type 2 fun.